ORIENTATION IS JUST AROUND THE CORNER!

 Health Requirement Form and Insurance Cards

 You should have received the Health Requirement Immunization Verification form in the mail from the UNI Student Health Clinic.
 If you have not turned in this form prior to orientation, bring it with you to your orientation session.
-The Student Health Clinic staff will collect copies of your immunization records and can scan copies of your health and pharmacy insurance cards at the Student Services Fair.
+The Student Health Clinic staff will collect copies of your immunization records and can scan copies of your health and pharmacy insurance cards at the Student Resource Fair.

 Comfortable Walking Shoes